anthogr45/SQL-Employee-Tracker/README.md

 * Command-line application that accepts user input.
 * When the user is presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role.
-* User should be able to view all departments, view all roles and view all employees in a readable format
+* User should be able to view all departments, view all roles and view all employees in a readable format.
 * User should be able to add new departments, employees and roles.
-* User should be able to update the employee information
+* User should be able to update the employee information.
+* User can view employees by manager.
+* User can view employees by department.
+* User can view the total utilized budget of a department—in other words, the combined salaries of all employees in that department.